 Manchester City have also won numerous trophies, particularly in recent years following their takeover by the Abu Dhabi United Group in 2008.
 They have the Premier League (and former First Divison) 6 times, becoming the first team to reach 100 points in a single season with their victory in 2018, as well as the FA Cup on six occasions.
 City’s home is the Etihad Stadium, a 55,000 capacity venue which was originally built for the 2002 Commonwealth Games.

-Wigan Athletic are based in Wigan, 16 miles northwest of Manchester and currently playing in EFL League One.
+Wigan Athletic are based in Wigan, 16 miles northwest of Manchester and currently playing in EFL Championship.
 The club played in the Premier League between 2005 and 2013, winning the FA Cup in 2013 in the same season they were relegated.
 The Latics have played at the DW Stadium since 1999, a 25,000 venue they share with rugby league side Wigan Warriors.

 Bolton Wanderers are based in Bolton, 10 miles northwest of Manchester and currently playing in EFL League Two.
 They have won the FA Cup four times and spent more seasons in the top flight without winning the title than any other club, most recently playing in the Premier League between 2001 and 2012.
 The Trotters have played at the University of Bolton Stadium since 1997, a venue with a capacity of just under 29,000.